 Vitamin D is unique.
 It belongs to a family of vitamins and nutrients that share similar structures, and yet, it really isn’t a vitamin at all, but acts more like a prohormone.
-There are five forms of Vitamin D - D1, D2, D3, D4, and D5.
+There are five forms of Vitamin D which include Vitamins D1, D2, D3, D4, and D5.
 However, the main forms of Vitamin D are Vitamin D2 (ergocalciferol) and Vitamin D3 (cholecalciferol).
-Fascinating in the fact that Vitamin D is the only vitamin that is synthesized through the skin, from exposure to sunlight, there are some significant differences between Vitamin D and Vitamin D3 that you should know when searching for the best supplement to increase your Vitamin D levels.
+The fascinating fact about Vitamin D is that it is the only vitamin that is synthesized through the skin, from exposure to sunlight.
+We are going to cover the significant differences between Vitamin D and Vitamin D3 that you should know when searching for the best supplement to increase your Vitamin D levels.

 What Is Vitamin D?

 Vitamin D is classified as a fat-soluble vitamin yet acts like a prohormone.
 Fat-soluble vitamins are best absorbed and provide more bioavailability when taken with foods higher in fat.
 When these specific vitamins are not taken with enough fat, they pass through the GI tract without much effect or absorption.
 Swolverine encapsulates its Vitamin D3 in Olive Oil, to provide healthy essential fats to optimize absorption and provide maximum potency.
 Vitamin D promotes calcium absorption, regulates bone growth, and plays a pivotal role in your immune system.
 Studies show that Vitamin D may also assist in the prevention of chronic disease states as well as help regulate mood.

 How Does Vitamin D Work?